spacchetti/spacchetti/docs/local-setup.md

 # Project-Local setup

-There's now a CLI for the repetitive boilerplate generation and task running parts here: <https://github.com/spacchetti/spago>
+There's now a CLI: <https://github.com/spacchetti/spago>.
+This CLI can both use Dhall package information directly or set up the local project for you.

 See the example repo here: <https://github.com/spacchetti/spacchetti-local-setup-example>